HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-0/What-is-Beyond-A-Level-Mathematics-Project.md

 #### Comment

 The comment system is based on [Valine](https://valine.js.org/en/) and is fully anonymous.
 You cannot delete it or edit it after posting it - because we do not know who post the comment, so we do not know who has the permission to edit or delete it.
 The content of the comments will be carefully monitored.
-The [Akismet](https://akismet.com/) API is used to automanticly delete spam comments and you can report a spam commet to this [email](mailto:heige.pcloud@outlook.com).
+The [Akismet](https://akismet.com/) API is used to automanticly delete spam comments and you can report a spam comment to this [email](mailto:heige.pcloud@outlook.com).

 #### External links and embedded webpage